Clive Clark (golfer): Early life

 Clark started playing golf at the age of 12.
 He was a Junior Member at both Scarborough North Cliff and Ganton, both golf clubs being in Yorkshire, England.
 His dedication to the sport resulted in early success, being runner-up in The Boys' Championship and in successive years was Captain of the British Boys' Team against Europe, and later Captained The English Youth's Team vs Scotland.

 Amateur career

-He progressed in his late teens to be successful in major Amateur Championships.
+Clark progressed in his late teens to be successful in major Amateur Championships.
 Clive was a winner of The Brabazon Trophy (The English Amateur Strokeplay), the 72-hole Lytham Trophy, and The Golf Illustrated Gold Vase played at Sunningdale.
 In the same year, he was also runner-up to Michael Bonallack in both The British Amateur Championship and The English Amateur Championship.
 On turning 20, Clark played in 1965 Walker Cup in Baltimore, Maryland where he was undefeated in his four matches and, in the last match out on the course, he holed a 33-foot putt on the last green for Great Britain to tie the USA.